scintill/DuOTP-android/README.md

 DuOTP is a small GPL3+ Android app that allows you to log in to Duo*-protected services with a standard [OTP](https://en.wikipedia.org/wiki/One-time_password "one-time password") app, such as [Google Authenticator](https://github.com/google/google-authenticator-android).

 DuOTP has no visible interface or app drawer icon.
+An OTP-capable app must also be installed (Google Authenticator or similar.)
 See below for usage instructions.

 ## Usage